 3G was the first real step towards making mobile devices internet ready.
 With 2G connections, you could do basic phone functions such as make phone calls, receive and send texts, and access small pockets of data through MMS.

 3G opened data formats, making it quicker for mobile devices to connect to the internet.
 With 3G, you could surf the web, listen to music, and watch videos.
-4G is a different animal altogether from 3G.
+Now: 4G is a different animal altogether.

 4G brings broadband speeds to your phone.
 Overall, 4G delivers up to 10 times faster connection speeds than 3G, illustrating how much technology has advanced in one generation.

 Measuring 4G LTE Speed

 Cell phone providers like Verizon Wireless have combined terms like 4G and LTE to tout their fast network.
 In reality, unless you live in a city or have LTE-A connection speeds, you won't notice a difference between upload and download speeds relative to other 4G connections.

 To provide speed illustrations, Verizon Wireless boasts its 4G LTE network is 10 times faster than 3G.
 It also has the capability to handle upload speeds between 2 and 5 Mbps, and download speeds from 5 to 12 Mbps.

 Read More: Interested in Verizon's 4G LTE network?
 We have a guide that details its available plans.